-The Rehabilitation Program at Dunham is designed for individuals whose health has been impacted by illness, injury, or a recent operation.
+Dunham Rehabilitation is designed for individuals whose health has been impacted by illness, injury, or a recent operation.
 Typically, on the 2nd Saturday of every month as we have a time of worship, playing games, and visiting with the seniors who call Rosewood home.

 During Covid-19, some volunteers have served out in the yard by singing and encouraging the residents.
 To read about this visit, click the picture of Shari and Diane!

 If you are interested in serving with this opportunity, click below.

 In addition, Dunham is encouraging "virtual visits".
 Write an encouraging story or poem or draw a picture, then scan or take a clear picture of it.
 Email it to and put "Letter" or "Picture" in the subject line.

 Marklund provides 24-hour care for infants, children or adults with severe and profound disabilities.
 To get involved, visit their website for further details.